Convolutional Deep Kernel Machines: Experimental results - further metrics

 The test metrics for normalisation and rescaling were already given in the main text (Table~\ref{tab:variants}).
 We give the remaining metrics for normalisation in Table \ref{tab:norm_further} and for rescaling in Table \ref{tab:rescale_further}.

 We chose the combinations of variants by requiring that the inducing blocks and test-train blocks used the same type of normalisation and scaling.
-In cases where we are using image specific variants of normalisation on the test-train blocks that don't exist for the inducing blocks, we use the following mapping: "image" normalisation in the test-train block corresponds to "local" normalisation in the inducing block, since it doesn't average across the datapoints in the batch, whilst "location" normalisation corresponds to "Batch" normalisation in the inducing block since it does average across the batch.
-For rescaling, the are no longer "local" or "image" variants for the test-train block, since it does not make sense to have a persistent scalar for individual datapoints in a batch that will persist across arbitrary batches.
-Hence, when we are using "local" on the inducing block, we test all possible variants for the test-train block.
+In cases where we are using image specific variants of normalisation on the test-train blocks that don't exist for the inducing blocks, we use the following mapping: ``image" normalisation in the test-train block corresponds to ``local" normalisation in the inducing block, since it doesn't average across the datapoints in the batch, whilst ``location" normalisation corresponds to ``Batch" normalisation in the inducing block since it does average across the batch.
+For rescaling, the are no longer ``local" or ``image" variants for the test-train block, since it does not make sense to have a scalar for individual datapoints in a batch that will persist across arbitrary batches.
+Hence, when we are using ``local" on the inducing block, we test all possible variants for the test-train block.

-This section illustrates why it was necessary to introduce batch normalisation analogues to our model, as well as comparing which methods work better than others.
-As we can see in the tables, the model did not converge when using no normalisation scheme.

-Beyond that, there isn't a clear winner (when considering both test and train) amongst the batchnorm schemes we propose.
-The standard errors are quite large on some of these values (a concerning observation which suggests high variance between runs on different random seeds) which might partly explain this.
-Because of this uncertainty, we decided to use the simplest ``Batch" variants for the final experiments (Table \ref{tab:indpoints_test} in the main text, and Table \ref{tab:indpoints_further} for other metrics), which seemed to perform well across all the datasets.
+Our batchnorm schemes were originally introduced to provide smoother training dynamics, but the story the results tell is mixed.
+Sometimes using no normalisation or scaling results in worse training performance, like on CIFAR-100, so we decided that it seemed sensible to use the simplest ``Batch" variants for the final experiments (Table \ref{tab:indpoints_test} in the main text, and Table \ref{tab:indpoints_further} for other metrics), which seemed to perform well across all the datasets.